The Bayesian Origin of the Probability Weighting Function in Human Representation of Probabilities: Experimental Methods and Supplementary Results

 \subsubsection{Performance Comparison of All Model variants}

-In this part, we show the performance of model variants on both evaluation metrics(Summed Heldout $\Delta$NLL and $\Delta$AICc) and with both analytical and categorical fitting methods in Figure\ref{fig:jrf-dnll-full-both-analytical-categorical} and ~\ref{fig:jrf-daicc-full-both-analytical-categorical}\footnote{Note that we report the Summed $\Delta$AICc metric only for parametric model variants, since it penalizes model complexity and is not straightforward to apply to nonparametric models.}.
+In this part, we show the performance of model variants on both evaluation metrics(Summed Heldout $\Delta$NLL and $\Delta$AICc) and with both analytical and categorical fitting methods in Figure\ref{fig:jrf-dnll-full-both-analytical-categorical} and ~\ref{fig:jrf-daicc-full-both-analytical-categorical}\footnote{Note that we report the Summed $\Delta$AICc metric for both parametric and nonparametric model variants.
+For nonparametric models, we use the upper bound as described in Appendix~\ref{app:details-model-fit-metrics}.}.
 The Bayesian model variants with red color in the figures are detailed in Appendix Section~\ref{app:details-bayesian-jrf-models}.
 The model variants from \cite{zhang2020} with blue color in the figures are detailed in Appendix Section~\ref{app:details-blo-jrf-models}.

 Overall, our model performance better than \cite{zhang2020}'s model variants across two metrics and two fitting approaches.
 Within Bayesian models, models using a bounded log-odds encoding outperform those with an unbounded encoding, and a Gaussian prior is superior to a uniform prior.
 Within \cite{zhang2020}'s model variants, bounded model performs better than unbounded model, and using $V(p)$(explained in Eq~\ref{eq:vp}) is better than assuming a constant value $V$.